vskidamian/React-Led-App/README.md

 ## My FIRST big React.js App
 Controlling smart lighting using web application.</br>
 Created web application enables configuration and control of the LED strip by using the Firmata communication protocol. </br>
-I use the application to control the LED light mounted on my desk.
+I use the application to control the LED strip mounted to my desk.

-### Technologes
+### Technologies
   - Arduino
   - Firmata.js
   - Node.js